 2. Develop a knowledgeable customer service staff.

 You can tell when a customer service representative is scrolling through a screen to find the answer to your question.
-When customers call customer service, they expect to reach someone who is knowledgeable and able to resolve their issue.
+When customers call customer service, they expect to reach someone who is knowledgeable and able to resolve their issues.
+[Explore the costs of training your customer service team].

 - Speed of response